joeduvall4/Bucknell-Student-Media/README.md

 Bucknell-Student-Media
 ======================

-iOS Version of Bucknell Student Media Reader.
+This is the iOS Version of Bucknell Student Media Reader.

+Created by Joseph Duvall, '16 at Bucknell University for csci379.